Ancient Greek coinage: Archaic period (until about 480 BC)

 The earliest known electrum coins, Lydian and East Greek coins found under the Temple of Artemis at Ephesus, are currently dated to around 640 BC.
 These coins were issued either by the non-Greek Lydians for their own use or perhaps because Greek mercenaries wanted to be paid in precious metal at the conclusion of their time of service, and wanted to have their payments marked in a way that would authenticate them.
 These coins were made of electrum, an alloy of gold and silver that was highly prized and abundant in that area.

 In the middle of the 6th century BC, King Croesus replaced the electrum coins with coins of pure gold and pure silver, called Croeseids.
 The credit for inventing pure gold and silver coinage is attributed by Herodotus to the Lydians:

 The Greek world was divided into more than two thousand self-governing city-states (in Greek, poleis), and more than half of them issued their own coins.
 Some coins circulated widely beyond their polis, indicating that they were being used in inter-city trade; the first example appears to have been the silver stater or didrachm of Aegina that regularly turns up in hoards in Egypt and the Levant, places which were deficient in silver supply.
 As such coins circulated more widely, other cities began to mint coins to this "Aeginetan" weight standard of 6.1 g to the drachm, other cities included their own symbols on the coins.

 Athenian coins, however, were struck on the "Attic" standard, with a drachm equaling 4.3 g of silver.
 Over time, Athens' plentiful supply of silver from the mines at Laurion and its increasing dominance in trade made this the pre-eminent standard.
-These coins, known as "owls" because of their central design feature, were also minted to an extremely tight standard of purity and weight.
-This contributed to their success as the premier trade coin of their era.
+These coins were known as "owls" because of their central design feature.
+They were minted to an extremely tight standard of purity and weight; this contributed to their success as the premier trade coin of their era.
 Tetradrachms on this weight standard continued to be a widely used coin (often the most widely used) through the classical period.
 By the time of Alexander the Great and his Hellenistic successors, this large denomination was being regularly used to make large payments, or was often saved for hoarding.